-Catchment areas do not prevent parents who live outside the catchment of Whitemoor Academy from expressing a preference for the school.
+Catchment areas do not prevent parents who live outside the catchment of Southwark Primary from expressing a preference for the school.
 Whilst living in a catchment area gives higher priority within the oversubscription criteria, it does not guarantee a place will be allocated.
+The address point (using eastings and northings as defined by Ordnance Survey) will be the point used to determine if a property falls within Southwark Primary School's catchment area.